Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientSideUserAuthentication.md

 ### Persisting the AuthenticationRecord

 The `AuthenticationRecord` which is returned from the `Authenticate` and `AuthenticateAsync`, contains data identifying an authenticated account.
-It is needed to identify the appropriate entry in the `TokenCache` to silently authenticate on subsequent executions.
+It is needed to identify the appropriate entry in the persisted token cache to silently authenticate on subsequent executions.
 There is no sensitive data in the `AuthenticationRecord` so it can be persisted in a non-protected state.

 Here is an example of an application storing the `AuthenticationRecord` to the local file system after authenticating the user.